ggarnier/ggarnier.github.io/_drafts/anatomy-of-a-code-review.md

 Finally, another common question is: are there exceptions to the "never commit to the main branch" rule?
 If the change is very simple and small, won't the code review process be just a formality?

 In fact, there are a couple of situations where you may bypass the code review process.
 One example is updating a dependency version.
 But I still think it's worth opening the change request, to make other team members aware of the changes.
 But this kind of decision is up to the team, and should be accorded among them.

+To finish, I suggest reading this great post about conducting code reviews: [How to Conduct Effective Code Reviews](https://insidedigitalocean.com/how-to-conduct-effective-code-reviews-18b823a07123).